reefland/motd/README.md

 "Samsung SSD (840|860)" 190 C "Temp for Samsung SSDs"
 ```

-_Note: All the "\" characters are required, it tells bash not to interpret the following character, accept it as a literal._
+_Note: All the `\` characters are required, it tells bash not to interpret the following character, accept it as a literal._

 * Field 1: Use a string or regex matching the drive's display name (as reported by hddtemp output)
 * Field 2: SMART data field number (190 in this case)
 * Field 3: temperature unit (C|F)
 * Field 4: label string / comment you define

-Now HDDTemp shows device temperature:
+Once added to the HDDTemp Database, HDDTemp should show device temperature:

 ```shell
 $ sudo hddtemp /dev/sda